-- b) An Alumni Association Membership fee of 40,000 yen (for membership of 10 years after graduation) is required in the second semester of the fourth year. - c) Some courses such as physical education courses established by the Global Education Center, Teacher Training courses etc., require a separate Audit/ Course Enrollment Fees. - 2.
-Payment Dates for Academic Fees
+- a) Academic fees for the second year and onwards are subject to change. - b) An Alumni Association Membership fee of 40,000 yen (for membership of 10 years after graduation) is required in the second semester of the fourth year. - c) Some courses such as physical education courses established by the Global Education Center, Teacher Training courses etc., require a separate Audit/ Course Enrollment Fees.

+2. Payment Dates for Academic Fees